Zotero-Project/TranslatorUpdator/README.md

 3. Drag and drop the `.xpi` file into the Zotero window.
 4. Restart Zotero if prompted.

 ✅ Done!
-Your translators are now managed and updated.
+You're ready to go.

 ---

-## 📚 How It Works
+## 🔄 How It Works

-After installation, the plugin integrates with Zotero’s translator system.
-It installs updated translators for Persian websites and periodically checks for new ones as they are released.

-No data is shared or synced externally.
-Everything runs locally within Zotero.
+- On startup, the plugin installs or updates all translators from the central source.
+- The file paste feature hooks into Zotero’s UI, adds buttons and shortcut handlers.
+- No user data is sent externally — all processes run locally.

 ---

 ## 🛠️ Developer Notes

-- The plugin uses Zotero’s official plugin API.
+- Built using Zotero’s official plugin and translator APIs.
-- Translators are stored and updated from a local directory or remote Git repository.
+- Translators are fetched from `https://translatorupdator.ir/translators/`.
+- File paste integrates with Zotero’s item attachment APIs.
-- You can contribute by submitting translators for more Persian websites under [`/translators/`](./translators/).
+- Contributions welcome!
+Add translators under [`/translators/`](./translators/).

 ---